Deep Learning, Literature, and Aesthetic Meaning, With Applications to Modernist Studies

 1. Deep Learning, Literature, and Aesthetic Meaning

-To make the sense in which the manifold of an autoencoder is a concrete ‘double’ of a method of abstraction sharper, let’s consider four properties that hold for the set of points composing the manifold of a (non-degenerate) trained autoencoder:
+To get the analogy going, let’s consider four properties that hold for the set of points composing the manifold of a (non-degenerate) trained autoencoder:

 - It’s the set of all the inputs that the trained net can compressedly encode with zero loss.